Updated on February 10, 2023

 Who Shouldn’t Get LASIK?

-• Are below 18 years of age, due to vision instability
+• Are under 18, due to vision instability

 • Have thin corneas (may result in corneal complications due to lack of tissue)